 Evan Jones

-Evan is the CEO, and member of the board, of The Collective X and leading the charge as the initiative sets to double South Africa’s output of high-demand digital jobs in the next three years while simultaneously enhancing youth digital skills, boosting employment and injecting a substantial R300 billion into the economy.
+Evan is the CEO and a board member of The Collective X. He is leading the initiative’s mission to double South Africa’s output of high-demand digital jobs over the next three years.
+Under his leadership, The Collective X aims to enhance youth digital skills, boost employment, and contribute a significant R300 billion to the economy.

 Charity Phakathi